 Fourth Annual Tye Dye Play Therapy Study Group

 George Town Inn, Canmore Alberta

-Tye-Dye is held yearly and delves into important topics related to Play Therapy.
+TYE-DYE is an annual retreat event with the intent of delving into important topics related to Play Therapy.
+The main goal of this group is to forward the practice of Play Therapy in day-to-day practice and to contribute to the play therapy literature.
 Those trained in any number of theoretical approaches to play therapy are welcome as the program is based on an integrative play therapy approach, and the Play Therapy Dimensions Model, to conceptualizing play therapy practice and decision-making.

 Review of Tye Dye: 1st International Play Therapy Study Group in Canada - November 2016